sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/google_cloud.md

 >
 > `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
 >
 > `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose YAML.
+In the [example](index.md#configure-a-release-branch) the revision is the `release` branch.

 ```bash
 #!/usr/bin/env bash